 1. The Lord told His disciples to wait until the coming of the Holy Spirit (Luke 24:49).
 Wait is not the same as “don’t do anything at all.”
 Following the Scriptures was not a violation of waiting in Jerusalem.
 And in fact, they were in Jerusalem when the selection occurred.

 2. The Lord did not instruct His disciples to replace Judas.
 This is an assumption based on silence.
-By silence we can assume that the Lord did not instruct His disciples to replace Judas and Peter just dreamed up the idea, or that the Lord brought it to His mind in the post-resurrection instructions, through the Spirit, and/or through the Word.
+By silence we can assume that the Lord did not instruct His disciples to replace Judas and Peter just dreamed up the idea, or that the Lord brought it to Peter’s mind in the post-resurrection instructions, through the Spirit, and/or through the Word.
 The facts that Luke records should outweigh our assumptions.

 3. The disciples/apostles had never chosen other apostles before this.
 The original twelve disciples were chosen by Jesus Himself.
 In itself this is an irrelevant objection.
 There was never a reason to choose other apostles before this time.